lightdash/lightdash/docs/docs/references/lightdashyaml.md

 A `lightdash.yml` file can only contain one project.

-Here is are two examples of a valid `lightdash.yml` containing two different types of projects:
+Here are two examples of valid `lightdash.yml` files for each of the three project types:
 ```yaml
 version: '1.0'